Ekşi Sözlük: History

-The website's founder is Sedat Kapanoğlu.
-He founded the website for communicating with his friends in 1999 as he was inspired by The Hitchhiker's Guide to the Galaxy.
-Ekşi Sözlük was a part of a website called sourtimes.org which was named after the Portishead song "Sour Times" and the dictionary was named "Ekşi (Sour)" for this reason.
+Ekşi Sözlük was launched by self-taught coder Sedat Kapanoğlu in 1999, for humorous information sharing and communicating with his friends, as he was inspired by The Hitchhiker's Guide to the Galaxy.
+When it was launched, Ekşi Sözlük was an interactive part of a satire website sourtimes.org which was named after the Portishead song "Sour Times", and it was named "Ekşi (Sour)" for this reason.

 Ekşi Sözlük has been successful, many other websites that use this concept has emerged, like İTÜ Sözlük in Turkish.
 Turkish sociologist Zeynep Tüfekçi says it is like "Wikipedia, a social network and Reddit rolled into one".

 On February 21, 2023, access to the website was blocked in Turkey by the Information and Communication Technologies Authority of Turkey.
-On March 2, 2023, the 4th Ankara Peace Court decided to remove the access barrier, but the decision was reversed by a higher court and it remains blocked.
+On March 2, 2023, the 4th Ankara Criminal Court of Peace decided to remove the access barrier, but the decision was reversed by a higher court and it remained blocked until January 22, 2024.

 Rules and structure

 Enrollment periods to the dictionary and the criteria of acceptance are changeable.
 Ekşi Sözlük does not accept new authors continuously; there are specific times in which new authors are accepted.
 There is a waiting period for new members who want to become authors in which they must post at least 10 entries.
 All entries are inspected according to the dictionary rules and their quality, and if they pass inspection, the new user becomes an author.
 However, this process might take from months to years.

 Titles are limited to 50 characters in length.
 Entries have no length limit.

 Newcomer, Newcomer awaiting approval, Registered reader, Praetors, and Hacıvat are some of the user roles in Ekşi Sözlük.